 Inventories are stated at the lower of cost or market.
 Cost is determined using the specific identification method and includes materials, labor and overhead.
-The Company has set up an inventory reserve account equal to approximately 1.2% of the inventory value at each period end based upon historical data.
-The average shelf life of the Company's putty products is 1.5 years and 5 years for all other biologics products.

 Property and Equipment

 Property and equipment are stated at cost less accumulated depreciation and amortization.
 Depreciation and amortization is computed using the straight-line method over the estimated useful lives of the assets, generally three to seven years for computers and equipment, and 30 years for buildings.
 Repairs and maintenance are expensed as incurred.